32Bites/hacktivate/README.md

 Hacktivates iPhones vulnerable to Checkm8 via the Checkra1n jailbreak.
 # Notice
 Currently this tool ONLY bypasses iCloud.
 Full hacktivation features are currently being looked into and should come eventually.
+NOTICE: It's been 2 years, I've since long lost interest in the project as you can tell, I'm sure if someone teaches me how to do this, or I get motivated to figure it out myself, I'll push an update.
+Else for now, enjoy your bypassed but not hacktivated devices :P

 # Usage
 To install the python dependencies you need pipenv.
 Read here: https://pypi.org/project/pipenv/